carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 The task graph gives Dask the complete "overview" of the calculation, thus enabling a better management of tasks and resources when dispatching calculations to be run in parallel.

-While most methods of `DataArray`'s run operations lazily when Dask arrays are employed, some methods immediately trigger calculations, like the method `to_raster()` (we have changed this behaviour by specifying `compute=False`).
-In order to trigger calculation, we can use the `.compute()` method.
+While most methods of `DataArray`'s run operations lazily when Dask arrays are employed, some methods by default trigger immediate calculations, like the method `to_raster()` (we have changed this behaviour by specifying `compute=False`).
+In order to trigger calculations, we can use the `.compute()` method.
 Again, we explicitly tell Dask to run tasks on 4 threads.
-Let's time the time of execution now:
+Let's time the cell execution:

 ~~~
 %%time